 MUSCOGEE (CREEK) / OJIBWAY (CHIPPEWA / ANISHINABE)

-I like this modern-day story about a girl named Jenna wants to have a jingle dress and dance in the powwow just like her Grandma Wolfe.
+I like this modern-day story about a girl named Jenna who wants to have a jingle dress and dance in the powwow just like her Grandma Wolfe.
 Jenna borrows rows of jingles for her Grandma and three other women dancers which, when she dances, makes her proud to continue their legacy.
-Readers will notice the traditional powwow dance sharing space with a modern life.
+Readers will notice the traditional powwow dance sharing space with modern life.